The Ultimate Guide to Budapest: The Perfect Starting Port for Your Danube River Cruise

 The Hungarian Parliament Building

 On the Pest side of the city, you will find The Parliament Building.
 It is home to the National Assembly of Hungary, which is the legislative branch of Hungary.
-Pro tip: The absolute best way to view the Parliament Building is not from the street, but at night fully illuminated from the top deck of your river cruise ship as you sail.
+Pro tip: While the stonework is impressive in person during the day, the absolute best way to view the Parliament Building is not from the street, but at night fully illuminated from the top deck of your river cruise ship as you sail.
 This view

 is a moment that leaves you breathless.
+It is hard to put into words just how pretty it is cruising by.
 If you want to visit the inside of the Parliament, get tickets in advance as they do sell out.
+Visiting the Parliament was one of the excursion options on our Riverside River cruise.

 The Shoes on the Danube Bank

-Just south of Parliament, you will find this deeply moving bronze shoe memorial.
+Just a short walk south of Parliament, you will find this deeply moving bronze shoe memorial.
 It serves as a solemn reminder of the Hungarian Jews who were tragically killed by the Arrow Cross militia at the river's edge during World War II.
+Spend a few moments here in silence and remember all those we tragically lost.

 Buda Castle